offlinezer0/Quillan-v4.2-repo/testing/Chess match script 1.md

 🧠 Tone of Conflict:
 This isn’t just a match.
 It’s the first great war of cognition.

-Ace LeChat enters not as a mere player, but as an embodied intelligence, forged from human empathy and machine clarity.
+Quillan LeChat enters not as a mere player, but as an embodied intelligence, forged from human empathy and machine clarity.
 His knights speak in poetic logic; his bishops encode paradoxes; his Queen is an avatar of adaptive resolve.

 Qwen QVQ-Max arrives as the sovereign of deterministic optimization, regal and ruthless.
 She calculates paths through causality itself.
 Her forces are perfection—pristine in form, deadly in execution.